SuperOffice/devnet-crmscript-chatbot/echobot/README.md

 * transfer the chat session to the queue for humans to handle.
 * change the session status to end the session.

+When the chat session is reset, then the session starts back at the beginning, but without the bot active.

+This means that the pre-chat form and FAQ are shown after the bot hands off the session, which may not be what you want.
+To allow the pre-chat form and FAQ to be processed first, you need more logic.
+See [echobot2](../echobot2/) for details.